AWS Lambda

 AWS Lambda is a serverless computing service provided by Amazon Web Services (AWS) that lets you run code without provisioning or managing servers.
 It automatically scales applications by running code in response to events and allocates compute resources as needed, allowing developers to focus on writing code rather than managing infrastructure (https://docs.aws.amazon.com/lambda/).

-function in this ecosystem.
+The BoxLang AWS Runtime allows you to code in BoxLang and create Lambda function in this ecosystem.
 We provide you a nice template so you can work with serverless: https://github.com/ortus-boxlang/bx-aws-lambda-template.
+This template will give you a turnkey application with features like:

-convention struct.
-The default handler is:
+The default handler you configure your lambda with is:

 You can see the code for the handler here: https://github.com/ortus-boxlang/boxlang-aws-lambda/blob/development/src/main/java/ortus/boxlang/runtime/aws/LambdaRunner.java#L161

-| Absolute path to a custom |
+Absolute path to a custom boxlang.json

 The BoxLang AWS Lambda runtime will look for a Lambda.bx